 Prevent flaking and wrinkling of the leather by using a small amount of conditioner on a soft cloth and rubbing gently all over the surface of the leather bag.
 You can also use natural products such as mink or neatsfoot oil.

 Homemade Leather Cleaner And Conditioner

-If you are into making non-toxic cleaners, try making your own homemade leather cleaner and conditioner.
+If you are into making homemade detergents, try making your own homemade leather cleaner and conditioner.